What is the Sports Premium Grant?

 It is expected that schools will see an improvement against the following 5 key indicators:

 Old Clee Primary Academy School Sport

 Old Clee Primary Academy has always provided a wide variety of sports through lessons or as extra-curricular activities.
 Our teaching staff receives high quality training through our partnership with the Local School Sports Partnership Programme and they deliver some sessions where staff work alongside specialist PE coaches.
-In addition, we have a member of staff who is a PE specialist who delivers a weekly session to all our pupils from Year 1 upwards.
+In addition, we have a member of staff who is a PE specialist who delivers sessions to all our pupils from Year 1 upwards.
 All children from Year 1 experience a wide variety of sporting activities and also have the opportunity to take part in focused sporting events during the year through our partnerships with Secondary Schools and through our partnership working with other local Academies.
 Here Sports Leaders create sporting inter-school competitions or events for children across several schools to participate in.
 These focus sports include mini Olympics, cross country, Dodge Ball, orienteering, athletics, multi-skills, kwik cricket and rounders to name but a few.
-We are also widening the opportunities we present to our pupils through working with schools in the Humber School Sports Partnership in other neighboring local authorities.
-This is so we can offer our pupils a variety fo sporting experiences.
+We are also widening the opportunities we present to our pupils through working with schools in the Humber School Sports Partnership in other neighbouring local authorities.
+This is so we can offer our pupils a variety of sporting experiences.

 Children who exhibit a talent are encouraged to attend local sports clubs and they are often offered the opportunity to take part in regional and national finals.
 In addition we are always extending our after school provision to ensure we offer as many sports/fitness sessions as possible including fitness schemes such as Boogie Bounce.